Master-sniffer/Intelligent-chunking-methods-for-code-documentation-RAG/README.md

 ## Dataset Overview

-We used three datasets from the [chunking_evaluation repository](https://github.com/brandonstarxel/chunking_evaluation/tree/main/chunking_evaluation/evaluation_framework/general_evaluation_data), each offering different types of content and queries:
+I used three datasets from the [chunking_evaluation repository](https://github.com/brandonstarxel/chunking_evaluation/tree/main/chunking_evaluation/evaluation_framework/general_evaluation_data), each offering different types of content and queries:

 - **Chatlogs**: Real conversation logs with queries and corresponding excerpts.
-- **State of the Union**: Political speeches paired with related questions.
+- **State of the Union**: Political speeches paired with related questions.  (which one was chosen in the end)
 - **Wikitext**: Wikipedia article snippets matched to relevant queries.

 Each dataset includes: